ocell/mapsy/README.md

 ```

 #### Symbol Layer
 A symbol layer can be used to show Points on the map.
-You can load custom icons by using the `mapy.Icon.from_path` class method.
+You can load custom icons by using the `mapsy.Icon.from_path` class method.

 ##### Limitations
 - The text is not automatically placed relative to the symbol.
 You have to calculate the position yourself.